A Blog Solution With Coexisting Themes

 6

-# permalink: :year/:month/:day/:title/ for more details see https://hexo.io/zh-cn/docs/permalinks.html
+## permalink: :year/:month/:day/:title/ Configuration details at https://hexo.io/zh-cn/docs/permalinks.html

 permalink: /post/:title.html